Villena vs. Secretary of the Interior

 Facts

-• On February 8, 1939, the Secretary of the Interior recommended to the President of the Philippines the suspension of Villena to prevent possible coercion of witnesses.
+- On February 8, 1939, the Secretary recommended to the President the suspension of Villena to prevent coercion of witnesses.

-• The President verbally granted this recommendation on the same day, February 8, 1939.
+- The President verbally approved the recommendation on the same day.

-• The Secretary of the Interior suspended Villena from office on February 9, 1939, and instructed the Provincial Governor of Rizal to advise Villena accordingly.
+- On February 9, 1939, the Secretary suspended Villena and wired the Provincial Governor of Rizal to advise Villena accordingly.

-• On February 13, 1939, the Secretary of the Interior wrote to Villena, specifying the charges and notifying him of the designation of Emiliano Anonas as special investigator.
+- On February 13, 1939, the Secretary wrote Villena specifying charges and notifying him that Emiliano Anonas was designated as special investigator.

 Arguments of the Petitioners